 where $\rho(r)$ is the DM density profile and $P(v)$ the DM velocity distribution.
 In the context of direct detection, most of the theoretical estimates of the expected DM-induced signals relied on the Standard Halo Model (SHM), which for the local DM assumes a truncated Maxwellian velocity distribution:

-The above ansatz is parametrized by two quantities, namely the DM velocity dispersion $\sigma$ and the local escape velocity $v_\s{esc}$, which are both challenging to constrain from observations.
+The above ansatz is parameterized by two quantities, namely the DM velocity dispersion $\sigma$ and the local escape velocity $v_\s{esc}$, which are both challenging to constrain from observations.
 Their estimates can only be obtained by adopting some concrete mass model of our galaxy and matching it against various kinematic tracers of the galactic gravitational potential.
-It also tacitly assumes isotropic velocity dispersion, however, this is most probably not true for the local DM, given that the flattened baryonic disc dominates the dynamics within Milky Way even beyond the solar galactocentric distance.
+It also tacitly assumes isotropic velocity dispersion, however, this is most probably not true for the local DM, given that the flattened baryonic disc dominates the dynamics within the Milky Way even beyond the solar galactocentric distance.
 The possibility of anisotropic Maxwellian velocity distribution was recently considered in~\cite{bozorgnia_dark_2019}.
-However, in this case, additional assumptions regarding the velocity dispersion tensor are needed since its components are difficult to match against the available observations.
+However, in this case, additional assumptions regarding the velocity dispersion tensor are needed since its components are otherwise impossible to constrain through the available observations.
 A further drawback of the SHM lies in the fact that it treats the local DM density and the parameters entering $P(v)$ as independent, while by adopting a concrete galactic model and matching it against a set of kinematic tracers intricate correlations among these quantities typically arise~\cite{lavalle_making_2015,green_astrophysical_2017}.
-Finally, it should be noted that SHM represents an equilibrium configuration only if the DM density profile corresponds to the one of the isothermal sphere, i.e. $\rho(r) \propto r^{-2}$, while the dynamics within Milky Way, as well as cosmological simulations, suggest appreciable different DM density distribution.
+Finally, it should be noted that the SHM represents an equilibrium configuration only if the DM density profile corresponds to the one of the isothermal sphere, i.e. $\rho(r) \propto r^{-2}$, while the dynamics within the Milky Way, as well as cosmological simulations, suggest an appreciable different DM density distribution.